jongpie/ApexUUID/README.md

     ```
 3. **I have a UUID value, how can I use it to construct a UUID?**

-    This will automatically format the value for you, but the intial value must be a valid UUID string
+    This will automatically format the value for you, but the intial value must be a valid (unformatted) UUID string
     ```
     Uuid myUuid = Uuid.valueOf(myUuidValue);
     ```